KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\routes.py:42`

 **Description**:
-The `settings_staff_list` method is likely responsible for managing or displaying a list of staff members within the settings section of the EeazyCRM application, ensuring that access to this list is controlled through a call to the `check_access` function.
+The `settings_staff_list` method is likely used to retrieve a list of staff settings in the EeazyCRM application.
+It is probably called by other methods or functions that require information about staff settings, after checking access permissions.

 ---